BRIEF HISTORY OF KINGSCROFT BOWLS CLUB - EARL SHILTON

 The Club began in 1912 as the Leycroft Bowling Club with only three Rinks.
-Mr. E Harry Gilbert the founder of the Earl Shilton Building Society owned the Club and it was managed by a group of local businessmen.
-Leycroft was the name of a field at the top of ‘Carrs Row’ (Carrs Road) off the High Street, Earl Shilton owned by Mr. Gilbert.
+Mr. E Harry Gilbert, the founder of the Earl Shilton Building Society, owned the Club and it was managed by a group of local businessmen.
+Leycroft was the name of a field at the top of ‘Carrs Row’ (Carrs Road) off the High Street, Earl Shilton which was owned by Mr. Gilbert.
 This became the bowling green.

 The site of the new Green was called ‘Back Field’ but this was changed first to Kings Field then to ‘Kingscroft’.
 All the turf from the Leycroft site was transferred to the new Green.
-The new Club was officially opened in May 1932 by Sir William Edge M.P.
-In 1936 a Ladies Section was formed.
+The new Club was officially opened in May 1932 by Sir William Edge MP.
+In 1936 a Ladies Club was formed.

 The Clubhouse burnt down in May 1953 but with the resourcefulness of the members it was rebuilt and improved by providing two changing rooms.
 Since that date it has always been the aim of the Club to improve the facilities.
 With ‘self help’ from dedicated members a new roof was installed in 2001, and an extension in 2005 created the attractive building enjoyed today.

-Kingscroft Bowls Club has always been affiliated to Bowls England and to both Leicestershire Associations (soon to be Bowls Leicestershire) and is considered to be one of the strongest and most respected Clubs in Leicestershire.
+Kingscroft Bowling Club has always been affiliated to Bowls England and to the Ladies and Men’s Sections of Bowls Leicestershire and is considered to be one of the strongest and most respected Clubs in the County.
 The members’ welcoming and relaxed attitude has encouraged the younger element of the local community to join the Club.
 This is something to be extremely proud of because the future of the sport lies in the younger generation.
-In January 2012 the Men’s and Ladies Clubs were amalgamated to form one Club with separate Ladies and Men’s Sections.
+In January 2012 the Men’s and Ladies Clubs were amalgamated to form one Club with separate Ladies and Men’s Sections for Competitions & Championships.

 Throughout the years Kingscroft has always exhibited a competitive spirit towards National and County competitions.
-Club members have successfully represented the County at Worthing and at Leamington.
-The Club’s County and National Bowling Honours over the years are quite impressive and are proudly displayed on the Honours Board in the Clubhouse.
+Club members have successfully represented the County at the National Championships now jointly held at Leamington and represented Bowls England at International level.
+The Club’s County, National and International Bowling Honours over the years are quite impressive and are proudly displayed on the Honours Board in the Clubhouse.

-The prime aim since the foundation of ‘Kingscroft’ has always been bowling but the social side of the Club is not neglected.
-These events generate valuable income to the Club which ensures that the Green and Clubhouse are maintained to a high standard for the benefit of all members.
-The Club is managed by an elected Management Committee and other volunteer members.
+The prime aim since the foundation of Kingscroft has always been bowling but the social side of the Club is not neglected.
+These social events generate valuable income to the Club which ensures that membership subscription fees are kept low, and the Green and Clubhouse are maintained to a high standard for the benefit of all members.
+The Club is managed by an elected but unpaid Honorary Management Committee and other volunteer members.